jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: Why the Past Is (Mostly) No Longer a Reliable Guide
 Highlights:
-	•	Traces the end of stationarity in water resource management under accelerating climate change.
+	•	Outlines the demise of stationarity in light of climate change, increasing extremes, and feedback loops.
-	•	Explains how shifting precipitation patterns, extreme events, and feedback loops challenge old planning models.
+	•	Explores ramifications for water management, infrastructure planning, and conservation.
-	•	Emphasizes adaptive frameworks and scenario planning for resilience.
+	•	Encourages adaptive strategies, real-time monitoring, and flexible scenario planning.

-Read the full post →
+Read Full Post →

 ⸻